 Frequently asked questions

-Yes — every template below is free to copy, use, and adapt.
+Are these ChatGPT prompts free?
+Yes — every template above is free to copy, use, and adapt.
 No signup, no paywall.
 The variables in brackets are what you fill in.
-The frameworks (CRAFT, Chain-of-Thought, CARE) are public; only the curation is ours.
+The frameworks (CRAFT, Chain-of-Thought, RTF) are public; only the curation is ours.

+How do I save these templates for daily use?
 Three options.
-(1) Save into your prompt manager — Prompt Architects, AIPRM, FlashPrompt all support templates with placeholders.
-(2) Save as snippets in TextExpander, Alfred, or Raycast.
-(3) Save in a Notion/Obsidian doc and copy-paste.
-Cross-tool sync wins long-term — paste in once, use everywhere.
+Save into a prompt manager such as Prompt Architects, which supports placeholders and Global Variables.
+Save as text snippets in TextExpander, Alfred, or Raycast.
+Or keep them in a Notion or Obsidian doc and copy-paste.
+Cross-tool sync wins long term — store once, reuse everywhere.